eugene-zuban/design-patterns/code/FactoryMethod/Readme.md

 ###Short description

-A client uses one of the `BmwCreator` or `HondaCreator` factories for creating `BmwCar` or `HondaCar` product instance.
+A client uses one of the `BmwCreator` or `HondaCreator` factories for creating `BmwCar` or `HondaCar` product instances.

-The factory and product classes use their own interfaces (`CarCreator` and `ProductCar`), so it gives the ability to work with different type of products and factories similarly for a client.
+The Factory and Product classes use their interfaces (`CarCreator` and `ProductCar`), so it gives the ability to work with different type of products and factories by the same way for the client.

-The php file example.php and the factory test file show the idea of using the Factory Method pattern.
+The `example.php` file and the factory's test file show ideas of using the Factory Method pattern.

 ### More information about the Factory Method Pattern